Skyshader77/Lacryma-Hydra/chapter12.typ

 Two sets of boots entered the tiled floor.
 Nix deduced they were Excurbitores by the weight of their footsteps.

-"I swore someone yelped here," said one Excurbitore with a thick Clovian accent.
+"I swore someone yelped here," said one Excurbitore in the Imperial Tongue with a thick Clovian accent.

 "Must have been rats," said a second Excurbitore with a Rauthengardian accent.